anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Scenario #1, results in compute nodes that host both pinned and unpinned workloads.
 In the OpenStack Train release, scenario #1 is not supported; it may also be something that operators may not allow.
 Scenario #2 is supported through the specification of the cpu_shared_set configuration.
 The cores and their sibling threads dedicated to the host services are those that do not exist in the cpu_shared_set configuration.

 Let us consider a compute host with 20 cores and SMT enabled (let us disregard NUMA) and the following parameters have been specified.
-The physical cores are numbered '0' to '19' while the sibling threads are numbered '20' to '39' where the vcpus numbered '0' and '20', '1' and '21', etc. are siblings:
+The physical cores are numbered '0' to '19' while the sibling threads are numbered '20' to '39' where the vCPUs numbered '0' and '20', '1' and '21', etc. are siblings:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; cpu_shared_set = 1-7,9-19,21-27,29-39 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (can also be specified as cpu_shared_set = 1-19,^8,21-39,^28)